 - a.
-Where the above guidelines have not been followed or where students have concerns about the instructor's teaching, the student should make the concern known to the appropriate individual in the following sequence: - 1) Instructor - Chair of the department in which the course is taught - Dean of the faculty in which the course is taught (some faculties have delegated this authority to departments) - b.
-A student needing advice on these matters should see the student advisors in the Office of the Dean of Students. - c.
-These procedures do not constitute a mechanism for appeals and grievances regarding the academic standing or individual grades of a student.
-Appeals and grievances of that nature are dealt with in §23.8 of the Calendar. - (4) The Nine-Point Grading System: An important feature of the nine point grading system is that the marking and grading are done separately.
-For a large class, examiners should mark the papers and record the raw scores, sort the papers in order of merit, and decide whether the class as a whole is average, above average or below average.
-They should then determine what percentage of the class should fall into each of the nine possible grades and assign grades accordingly.
-In small classes, the honors or senior courses, instructors should mark in terms of raw score, rank the papers in order of merit, and with due attention to the verbal descriptions of the various grades, assign an appropriate grade to each paper.
+Where the above guidelines have not been followed or where students have concerns about the instructor's teaching, the student should make the concern known to the appropriate individual in the following sequence: - 1) Instructor - 2) Chair of the department in which the course is taught - Dean of the Faculty in which the course is taught (some Faculties have delegated this authority to departments) - b.
+A student needing advice on these matters should see the student advisors in the Office of the Dean of Students. - These procedures do not constitute a mechanism for appeals and grievances regarding the academic standing or individual grades of a student.
+Appeals and grievances of that nature are dealt with in §23.8 of the Calendar. - (4) Assigning Grades: Grades reflect judgements of student achievement made by instructors.
+These judgements are based on a combination of absolute achievement and relative performance in a class.
+The instructor should mark in terms of raw scores, rank the assignments in order of merit, and, with due attention to the verbal descriptions of the various grades, assign an appropriate letter grade to each assignment.